January 26, 2021

 If you are concerned about someone at risk of suicide or substance misuse, it is best to talk with the person directly.
 Show care, speak honestly and directly, listen without judgement, give reassurance, and offer help.

 If you are worried that someone is thinking about suicide, ask directly, “Are you thinking about killing yourself?”
 If the answer is “yes,” then listen carefully about how that person is feeling and what they are thinking, and be ready to connect them to help.
 In an emergency, call 9-1-1.
-For immediate support and guidance any time day or night, call the National Suicide Prevention Lifeline.
+For immediate support and guidance any time day or night, call the 988 Suicide and Crisis Lifeline.

 Knowing someone you love may be thinking about suicide, or misusing drugs can be hard on your emotional well-being.
 Remember to take care of your own mental health, and reach out to a lifeline center or community resources for help if needed.